adamgonglj/letsencrypt-routeros_acme.sh/README.md

 ```

 ### Usage of the script
-*To use it manualy from console to upload a certificates:*
+*To use it manually from console to upload a certificates:*
 ```sh
 $codelede/letsencrypt-routeros_acme.sh/letsencrypt-routeros.sh
 ```